barryclark/jekyll-now/_posts/2017/2017-05-26-Magikarp-Jump-Now-Available-on-Mobile.md

 ---
-title: "Ys VII: Lacrimosa of DANA Comes to the US in September"
+title: "Ys VIII: Lacrimosa of DANA Comes to the US in September"
 date: 2017-05-26 11:00:00 Z
 category: video games
 tags: